How to See the Northern Lights in Alaska

 The old gold rush boomtown of Fairbanks is the undisputed capital of the northern lights hunt in Alaska.
 It's not the very best place for aurora viewing — it's just below the Arctic Circle — but auroras do occur frequently here.

 Its popularity among northern lights seekers has a lot to do with its accessibility.
 There are frequent flights and plenty of options for accommodations.
 Good places to head to in the vicinity include Cleary Summit, about 17 miles from Fairbanks, which is easy to get to, has good parking, and has a solid view of the horizon.

 Northern Lights Near Coldfoot

 Northern Lights Near Utqiagvik

-This small town, also called Utqiagvik, is on the extreme northern edge of Alaska at 71° N latitude and is home to the Top Of The World Hotel, which organizes tours and outdoor adventures connected to the native Iñupiat Eskimo culture (think: dog sledding).
+This small town, formerly called Barrow, is on the extreme northern edge of Alaska at 71° N latitude and is home to the Top Of The World Hotel, which organizes tours and outdoor adventures connected to the Iñupiat Alaska Native culture.
 You can also visit the Inupiat Heritage Center to learn about bowhead whale hunting and local culture.
 Alaska Airlines flies to the town's Wiley Post-Will Rogers Memorial Airport from Anchorage, and packages are available from Tundra Tours and the Northern Alaska Tour Company.

 Northern Lights Near Wrangell-St. Elias National Park

 Northern Lights Forecasts

 SolarHam gives a reliable three-day geomagnetic forecast that's often used by aurora hunters, while the Aurora Forecast app shows travelers the position of the auroral oval around the Arctic Circle.
 It also indicates the probability of seeing them where you are (green, not so much; red, and the northern lights are probably happening right above you).

 Alaska Northern Lights Tours